thathva/codingchallenges-wc/README.md

 Code idea inspired from: https://codingchallenges.fyi/challenges/challenge-wc/

+### Solution
+1. Use generator to stream data instead of loading the entire text into memory at once.
+2. Used argparse library to handle command line arguments.
+To use it like an actual tool, consider using Pyinstaller to convert it into an exe file and store it in Environment Variables.
+3. For further optimization, use a hashmap or some storage to store unique identifiers of the file, so that the details can be fetched from this storage instead of recalculating.

 ## Build Your Own wc Tool

 This challenge is to build your own version of the Unix command line tool wc!